T20X/notes/templates.md

 Determines the common type among all types T..., that is the type all T... can be implicitly converted to.
 If such a type exists (as determined according to the rules below), the member type names that type.
 Otherwise, there is no member type

+## std::decltype

+Inspects the declared type of an entity or the type and value category of an expression

+If expression is a prvalue other than a (possibly parenthesized) immediate invocation(since C++20), a temporary object is not materialized from that prvalue: such prvalue has no result object.

 ## decay

 (1) remove reference